Word Art on canvas

 Some final thoughts On Larger Than Mat Cuts

 I have done numerous larger than cut canvas posters, and here are some tips, tricks, and pointers from my learning:

 - If you are getting your kids to do this activity:

 - Make sure you are using a canvas that is the right size.
 If it is too big, it will not get finished.

 - If they are young (8-year-old and under), you will be doing the bulk of the work.

 - When applying vinyl to canvas, put some books or something hard behind/underneath.
 This hardness will help with burnishing, as well as reduce the chances of stretching, or tearing the canvas.
 However, if you do rip the canvas, follow this link here to see how you can fix it without throwing away the whole project.

-Did you find this tutorial on how to make a larger than cut canvas posters helpful?
+Did you find this tutorial on How to Cut Larger Than Mat on Cricut helpful?
 Let me know your thoughts in the comments below!